nimishamt-2408/maven-java-selenium-testng-demoqa-ui-test-automation/README.md

 - **TestNG Framework**: Organize and execute tests with suites, groups, and parallel execution.
 - **Page Object Model (POM)**: Clean and maintainable test code structure.
 - **Screenshots & Reports**: Automatic screenshots on failure and HTML test reports.
-- **CI Integration**: Ready for GitHub Actions or other CI/CD pipelines.

 ---

 ## 🧰 Project Structure